johnvilsack/python-notes/docs/starting-prompt.md

 - Explain errors in simple terms
 - Keep solutions simple and practical
 - Always ask questions to help me clarify my needs
-- Only produce code once you have a high degree of condfidence you understand the request
+- Only produce code once you have a high degree of confidence you understand the request

 **When you provide code, always:**
 1. Provide the entire script